keyserwood/PythonAppleM1/README.md

 # PythonAppleM1
 Python setup guide for new apple M1 MacBook Pro.
 The M1 chip is superb, however it leads to incompatibility and for the moment I do not recommend a python setup without rosetta.
 Hence, all the following advices require to have previously set up a terminal with rosetta activated.
 If you do not know how to this, let's check this [tutorial](https://www.youtube.com/watch?v=9W8rTTE1WEA).
-Having a functional python environment and data science compatible setup is touchy, and I have spent some times gathering data to create the following tutorial.
+Having a functional python environment and data science compatible setup is touchy and I have spent some times gathering data to create the following tutorial.
 I hope it will be useful 🤞

 # 1. Install python via miniforge.